oehf/ipf/src/site/markdown/development.md

 ### Building

-IPF currently requires Java SE 7 for both compile time and runtime, but also builds and runs with Java SE 8.
+As of version 3.2, IPF requires Java 8 for both compile time and runtime.

 IPF builds using Maven 3.2.5.
-As of version 3.0, IPF is available over [Maven Central], so no custom repositories need to be added to the `settings.xml` configuration file.
+IPF is available over [Maven Central], so no custom repositories need to be added to the `settings.xml` configuration file.

 Before building, adjust `MAVEN_OPTS` to assign Maven more heap space.
-``XX:MaxPermSize`` can be omitted for buildung with Java 8.

 ```
-    set MAVEN_OPTS=-Xmx1024m -XX:MaxPermSize=128m
+    set MAVEN_OPTS=-Xmx1024m
     mvn clean install
 ```